Impromptu (1991 film): Plot

 Sand writes a passionate love letter to the determinedly evasive Chopin, giving it to their mutual friend, d'Agoult, to deliver on her behalf.
 Tearing off Sand's signature, d'Agoult signs her own name to the letter.
 Chopin is alarmed, wary of being overwhelmed, particularly by his friend's lover.

 The duchess so idolizes her illustrious guests that, emulating Sand, she dons her husband's clothes, completely oblivious to her guests' disdain of her fawning over them.
 Meanwhile, Sand puts on a dress in the colors of the Polish flag to get Chopin's attention.
 To provide entertainment in "gratitude" to their hosts, the luminaries stage a short play, written by de Musset, satirizing the aristocracy and specifically mocking their hosts.
 Chopin protests this breach of manners, while a prank instigated by Sand's children causes a fireplace explosion, injuring their hosts and adding injury to insult.
 Having overstayed their welcome, the guests leave.

 Maliciously, d'Agoult falsely tells Chopin that Sand has made a wager for money that she can seduce him, making him even more resolved to avoid Sand, particularly after she declares her love to him.
 In her declaration, Sand recites a phrase from the letter to which d'Agoult signed her name.
 After buying a copy of Sand's memoir, Chopin finds the phrase from Sand's letter to him in the book, convincing him that Sand wrote the letter and exposing d'Agoult's treachery.
 Chopin tells the persistent Sand that his weak and failing body is detached from his spirit, resigned to its fate and unfit for an amorous relationship.
 Sand insists that she will bolster his health and resolve with her strength.

 Having previously challenged erstwhile rival de Musset to a duel, Mallefille now challenges the bemused Chopin, who faints during the face-off.
 Grabbing Chopin's pistol, Sand shoots Mallefille, finishing the duel.
 Ignoring the wounded Mallefille, Sand nurses Chopin back to health, warming their relationship.

 Ostensibly because d'Agoult brought them together, but vengefully, Sand convinces Chopin to dedicate his Études to d'Agoult.
 Inferring by the dedication that d'Agoult has had an affair with Chopin, Liszt quarrels with his mistress.
-Sand and Chopin depart for convalescence in Majorca, relieved to escape the competitive nature of artistic alliances and jealousies in Paris.
+Sand and Chopin depart for convalescence in Mallorca, relieved to escape the competitive nature of artistic alliances and jealousies in Paris.